the fuji grill beaverbrook townhouse

 The Fuji Grill at Beaverbrook Town House, Chelsea

-Anyone who has been to Lord Beaverbrook's eponymous sprawling Surrey estate and its five-star hotel will instantly recognise its signature hues and whimsical interiors at its sister Chelsea townhouse.
-And it's not just the playful palette which has been transferred to SW1, but also its celebrated Japanese restaurant: The Fuji Grill.
-Dressed in soft shades of green and with an impressive collection of 19th-century woodblock prints depicting the world-celebrated Thirty-Six Views of Mount Fuji adorning the walls, the menu is a myriad of Asian-inspired dishes including salted edamame, chicken dumplings, southern fried lobster and Alaskan black cod – as well as an array of delectable sushi.
+Anyone who has been to Lord Beaverbrook's eponymous sprawling Surrey estate will instantly recognise its signature hues and whimsical interiors at its sister Chelsea townhouse.
+It's not just the playful palette that has been transferred to SW1, but also its celebrated Japanese restaurant: The Fuji Grill.
+Dressed in soft shades of green and with an impressive collection of 19th-century woodblock prints depicting the celebrated Thirty-Six Views of Mount Fuji adorning the walls, the menu is a myriad of Asian-inspired dishes including salted edamame, chicken dumplings, southern fried lobster and Alaskan black cod – as well as an array of delectable sushi.

-Having overhauled the menu earlier this year, the restaurant now offers a selection of Tapasu-inspired dishes – paying homage to the small-plate sharing concept which is growing in Japan – including bite-sized hand rolls such as red bream and hamachi sashimi and nigiri, as well as temaki with its characteristic taco-style shapes typical to north Japan and including classic combinations of salmon and avocado, unagi with chopped cucumber and spicy tuna with jalapeno and chives.
+Having overhauled the menu earlier last year, the restaurant now offers a selection of tapasu dishes – paying homage to the small-plate sharing concept popular in Japan – including bite-sized hand rolls such as red bream and hamachi sashimi and nigiri, as well as temaki of salmon and avocado, unagi with chopped cucumber and spicy tuna with jalapeno and chives.

 115-116 Sloane Street, SW1X 9PJ, visit beaverbrooktownhouse.co.uk